Updated on June 27th, 2022 by Nikolaos Sismanis

 Synopsys develops electronic design automation software products used to compose and test integrated circuits.
 Both the company’s top & bottom lines have expanded rapidly over the past few years, as Synopsys benefited greatly from the growing global demand for chips.

-The position was boosted by 23% during Alkeon’s latest quarter.
+The position was trimmed by 9% during Alkeon’s latest quarter.
 It is the fund’s fourth-largest position.